 We are truly very proud of the formulation of our Bloodroot Salve.
 All the excellent reviews and testimonials we have received over the years.
-We also spend a lot of time and energy providing our customers and friends on the platforms they need.
+We also spend a lot of time and energy providing our customers and friends with the platforms they need.
 These platforms are used to communicate their experiences about their use of Bloodroot.
 We help each other, discuss hot topics, and anything about Bloodroot pastes, Bloodroot Capsules, other Bloodroot products.
 We are proud of that too!

 This salve is the original product that got Zenith Herbal started long before the idea of also producing capsules even came up.
 At the time we needed Salve ourselves and were joining all Bloodroot-related groups on Facebook (yes, before they banned it all in 2019).
 Alas, no real consensus on what was or was not a good black salve to buy, no way to measure that, and the prices seemed over the top, ranging from $60 to $120.
 So we started producing our own in Thailand where we live and shipping directly to customers worldwide.
 In those days (2014) we could even off Bloodroot products, including salve, on Amazon!
 Imagine that!
 Glory days indeed.

 More Features of Zenith Bloodroot Salve

 - The Bloodroot Salve is supplied in an Amber Glass Jar.
 This extends the shelf life to about 2 years in the refrigerator.